ddddamian/100-days-of-code/log.md

 ### Day 01: February 01, 2018

 **Today's Progress**: Attended the "Design Swansea" meetup at TechHub Swansea.
-Continued the "Vue JS 2 - The Complete Guide" course - section 11.
-Listened to ...

-**Thoughts** Um...

-**Link(s) to work**: [Project 2](https://github.com/ddddamian/learning-vue-js-2-the-complete-guide/tree/master/project2)
+Did some more C# on "Treehouse" - objects.

+**Thoughts** Enjoyed the meetup and the talks about SEO, PR & MakingGoodHappen.